IST-DASLab/PanzaMail/README_panza3.md

 <!-- 💬 -->
 These scripts are described in more detail in `scripts/README.md`, but a few customizations need to happen immediately.
 :warning: Before continuing, make sure you complete the following setup:
 - Optionally, copy `users/default.yaml` to `users/[YOURNAME].yaml`.
 If this is skipped, perform the following modifications on `users/default.yaml` directly.
+A useful tip for choosing the name of `[YOURNAME]` is to set it to the output of `whoami`.
 - In the user config, set the email address and username.
 The email address should be the sender address in the exported emails.
 (Panza uses this to edit out responses and other emails sent by a different author in the `.mbox` dump.).
 The username does not have to link to the email itself - it is simply used as a name for the various data files that will come out of the data preparation process.
+A handy way to set this is if you set it to be the output of the `whoami` call in your shell.
 - Modify the personal prompt in `prompt_preambles/user_preamble.txt` to include some basic information about yourself that Panza can use to customize your emails with your correct full name, address, phone number, etc.